ajs-voices/once-upon-a-dream/scenes/038-new-years-eve.md

 I could have dressed in club gear ready to hook up.
 But I wasn't going to hook up at least not with a stranger.
 I wore a pair of tight black jeans and a white t-shirt under a crimson red button down.
 It matched my hair and nails - red for christmas cheer.
 My nana had enjoyed the color coordination on Christmas.
 Dad had her flown all the way in from Italy.
 Her and Papa only spoke Spanish so the whole house was nothing but Spanish.
 They were still here when I slipped off into my room to change.

-Dad was sitting in his arm chair with Baboo curled up between his legs while they talked with nana and papa.
+Dad was sitting in his arm chair with Babbo curled up between his legs while they talked with nana and papa.
 I stepped into the door way and spoke quickly in Spanish.
 "I'm going to Zion.
 I don't know when I'll be back."

 My Dad looked up at me and frowned as he spoke in English.
 "Stay here with us.
 Enjoy the night with the family.
 Nana and Papa will be going home in a few days.
 He'll be there after the holidays."